What is supervision?

 How to find a supervisor

-• be supportive of somatic work
+• Supportive of somatic work

 Types of supervision